eserlxl/aurgen/doc/AUR.md

 ### Environment Variables

-The script supports several environment variables for automation:
+The script supports several environment variables for automation and customization:

 - **`NO_COLOR`**: Set to any value to disable colored output (alternative to `--no-color` option)
 - **`GPG_KEY_ID`**: Set to your GPG key ID to skip the interactive key selection menu